Coders-Evoke-Community/resources-for-community/README.md

 - [x] Briefly explain what you have done.
 - [x] Wait for us to review!

+---

+- If you are a beginner and want to start contributions in open source projects ....then here i have some thing for you check this out
+<a href="https://github.com/Ayan-thecodeking/Here-Contributions-Begins">A Documentation on git commands and also VS code commands </a>

+---

 ## General Resources:

 | Name Of Resource | Description |